Modbus-Monitor/docs/docs/products/mapper/user-manual.md

 ---

 **Professional Modbus network analysis** - Mapper Pro provides the insights you need to understand, troubleshoot, and document existing Modbus systems.

+---

+<small>**Important Notice:** Modbus Mapper Pro is designed for development, testing, troubleshooting, and system analysis.
+While Mode 1 (Listen Only) is non-intrusive and safe for any environment, Modes 2 and 3 require network reconfiguration and should be tested in lab environments before production deployment.
+Users are responsible for assessing suitability for their specific applications, particularly in critical infrastructure, safety systems, or environments where operations impact health, safety, or essential services.
+Always follow your organization's change management procedures and obtain proper authorization before modifying live production systems. **This software is provided "as-is" without warranty of any kind.
+The developer is not liable for any damages, losses, or claims arising from use of this software.** See the End User License Agreement (EULA) for complete terms and conditions.</small>